Originally Posted on February 15, 2018

 2021 Update: I use SuperGroceryLists to create my shopping list with estimated totals.
 Attention Aldi shoppers, here is a tutorial on how to create a list using our Aldi Price List.
 In a few steps you will have a shopping list with product and pricing details and an estimated total.
 Never over spend again when you print your list or access it on your phone while shopping.

-- Shopping with your children: Not only can they distract from your list, depending on how loud and unruly they are, you may miss mistakes at the checkout line that can cost you money.
+- Shopping with your children/significant other: Not only can they distract from your list, depending on how loud and unruly they are, you may miss mistakes at the checkout line that can cost you money.
 A tired parent may give into a child with an extra purchase store that can up quickly.

 - Shopping without a meal plan: If you don't have a general idea of what you want to eat for the week, you may put more in the cart than you need for that week.